AstarNetwork/astar-docs/docs/nodes/collator/secure_setup_guide/secure_connection.md

 ```

 :::info
-In the following lines, you see that I used port 4321, this is just an example.
-You can use any random port inside the range of 1024 and 49151.
+In the following lines, you see that we use port 4321.
+This is just an example.
+You can use any random port within the range of 1024 to 49151.
 Copy these lines in your file:
 :::

 ```